Sea Witch (Delaware): The Festival

-The Rehoboth Sea Witch Festival, which draws its name not from the legend, but instead of the historic schooner of the same name, began in 1989.

-The crew of the Sea Witch all perished in a snow storm in December 1847.
+The Rehoboth Sea Witch Festival, which draws its name not from the legend, but instead of the historic clipper ship of the same name, began in 1989.
+The idea was conceived by Carol Everhart at the Rehoboth-Dewey Chamber of Commerce, who was tasked with finding a means of attracting tourists during the fall season.
+The Sea Witch was given a permanent image in the form of a green-skinned, witch parade balloon in 1997.